mars0i/masonclj/doc/general/ABMsInClojure.md

 on agent-based modeling.

-Journals that routinely include agent-based modeling papers include *Journal of Artifical Societies and Social Simulation*, *Artifical Life*, *Journal of Theoretical Biology*, *Ecological Modeling*, and *Complex Adaptive Systems Modeling*.
+Journals that routinely include agent-based modeling papers include *Journal of Artificial Societies and Social Simulation*, *Artificial Life*, *Journal of Theoretical Biology*, *Ecological Modeling*, and *Complex Adaptive Systems Modeling*.
 Those are just a few that occur to me given my interests and experience; no doubt there are many